atomic14/chatgpt-memory/README.md

 This started with a simple prompt to give the AI somewhere to store information and expanded into some more fixed keys to help the bot know what to store.

-It's quite fun to see the contents of the `inner_dialogue` - you may need to keep reminding yourself that it is not thinking!
+It's quite fun to see the contents of the `inner_dialogue` and `private_thoughts` - you may need to keep reminding yourself that it is not thinking!

 This code works best with `gpt-4`, but you can get reasonable results with `gpt-3.5-turbo`.